Wealthiscertain/LAGOS_FOOD_PRICES/README.md

 -	What is the percentage of decrease in food prices on a month-on-month basis and year-on-year basis?
 -	Are food items more expensive in Lagos?

-This project was carried out using MySQL workbench and Microsoft Excel spreadsheet.
+This project was carried out using MySQL, Python, PowerBi and Microsoft Excel spreadsheet.
 The main language used in this project is SQL.